shivamjadon/BigSurBot/README.md

     This bot is intended for having fun as well as helping you efficiently manage groups and automate some boring stuff.
     Use this bot at your own risk, and use it sensibly.
-    I will not be held accountable if ender1324 spams your PM.
 /**
 ```